Nottoway people

-The Nottoway (also Nottaway) are an Iroquoian Native American tribe in Virginia.
-The Nottoway spoke a Nottoway language in the Iroquoian language family.
+The Nottoway (Cheroenhaka, also Nottaway) are an Iroquoian Native American tribe in Virginia.
+The Nottoway spoke the Nottoway language, a member of the Iroquoian language family.

 Names

 The term Nottoway may derive from Nadawa or Nadowessioux (widely translated as "poisonous snake"), an Algonquian-language term.

 Frank Siebert suggested that the term natowewa stems from Proto-Algonquian *na:tawe:wa and refers to the Massasauga, a pit viper of the Great Lakes region.
 The extension of the meaning as "Iroquoian speakers" is secondary.
 In Algonquian languages beyond the geographical range of the viper (i.e. Cree–Innu–Naskapi and Eastern Algonquian), the term's primary reference continues to focus on *na:t- 'close upon, mover towards, go after, seek out, fetch' and *-awe: 'condition of heat, state of warmth,' but no longer refers to the viper.

 A potential etymology in Virginia of *na:tawe:wa (Nottoway) refers to *na:t- 'seeker' + -awe: 'fur,' or literally 'traders' The earliest colonial Virginia reference to "Nottoway" also frames Algonquian/Iroquoian exchanges in terms of trade: roanoke (shell beads) for skins (deer and otter).

 The Algonquian speakers also referred to the Nottoway, Meherrin and Tuscarora people (also of the Iroquoian-language family) as Mangoak or Mangoags, a term which English colonists used in their records from 1584 to 1650.
 This term, Mengwe or Mingwe, was used by the Dutch and applied to the Iroquoian Susquehannock ("White Minquas") and Erie people ("Black Minquas").

 The name Cheroenhaka is an autonym for Nottoway people.
 The meaning of the name Cheroenhaka (in Tuscarora: Čiruʼęhá·ka·ʼ) is uncertain.
 (It has been spelled in various ways: Cherohakah, Cheroohoka or Tcherohaka.)
 The linguist Blair A. Rudes analyzed the second element as -hakaʼ meaning "one or people who is/are characterized in a certain way."
 He conjectured that the first element of the name was related to the Tuscarora term čárhuʼ (meaning "tobacco", as both tribes used this product in ceremonies).
 The term has also been interpreted as "People at the Fork of the Stream".